 • The west side of Evergreen Lane (across from the entrance to Evergreen Heights) is a designated bicycle lane and not zoned (or marked) for parking.
 Be advised that the Fairfax County Police will ticket cars parked along that stretch of Evergreen Lane.

-• The forth quarter homeowner assessment of $225 was due on October 1, 2016.
-If payment wasn't received by October 15, 2016, a late-fee of $25 will be added and an additional $25 will be charged each month the bill remains deliquent.
+• The first quarter homeowner assessment of $235 is due on January 1, 2017.
+If payment isn't received by January 15, 2017, a late-fee of $25 will be added and an additional $25 will be charged each month the bill remains deliquent.
 Make payment to EHCA and hand-deliver to our Treasurer, Sharon Kash, at 4308 or by send via postal mail to EHCA, PO Box 1238, Annandale, VA 22003.
-Effective January 1, 2017, dues will increase to $235 per quarter ($940 per year).
+If you would like to pay in advance for all four quarters of 2017, please submit $940.

 • Recycling is collected on Wednesday mornings and and trash is collected on Tuesday and Friday mornings.
 No recycling or trash should be placed near the curbs prior to 6 p.m. on the evening before collection.
 Trash stored outside between collection days must be kept in sealed containers.
 For more details, see rules for trash and recycling.